926th Operations Group, Detachment 1, assumption of command ceremony

 |0

-This work, 926th Operations Group, Detachment 1, assumption of command ceremony, by Shelton Keel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 926th Operations Group, Detachment 1, assumption of command ceremony, by Debora Henley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.